Florentine Ghetto: General life

-Although the Florentine Ghetto was not nearly one of the worst ghettos to live in of the time, the everyday living conditions were still not favorable.
-Tensions were often high between Jews living in the Ghetto because of the high amount of intra-community competition that occurred in order for the Jews to get through each day.
+Although the Florentine Ghetto was not nearly one of the worst ghettos to live in at the time, the everyday living conditions were still not favorable.
+Tensions were often high between Jews living in the Ghetto because of the high amount of intra-community competition that occurred for the Jews to get through each day.
 Author and scholar Edward Goldberg claims that "tensions often boiled over, and sometimes the police had to take notice – but for every Ghetto incident that came to trial, many others certainly did not."
-Another large factor that contributed to the often petty fights between Jews was the fact that the Ghetto itself was so small and enclosed.
+Another large factor that contributed to the often petty fights between Jews was that the Ghetto itself was so small and enclosed.
 The tensions among Jews were even sensed at times among Christians, highlighted in Goldberg's book where she writes "Even the Christian magistrates could sometimes feel the tension building, then erupting at night after the gates of the Ghetto were shut".
 Because the Jews, unlike Christians living outside the Ghetto, were always highly suspected of moral and general wrongdoings, they easily developed inferior reputations for partaking in the same misdemeanors as their Christian counterparts.
-Despite Jews in the Ghetto having high ambitions for their employment opportunities, (and being qualified for these positions), they often found it difficult to succeed in becoming anything other than just a merchant or trader because of their religious affiliation.
+Despite Jews in the Ghetto having high ambitions for their employment opportunities, (and be qualified for these positions), they often found it difficult to succeed in becoming anything other than just a merchant or trader because of their religious affiliation.
 (Goldberg ?)
 The Jews in the Ghetto were not a wealthy group.
 According to their status in the guilds, most of the Jewish men in the Ghetto fell into the lower ranks of membership, and if their incomes were comparable to those of other artisans, they probably earned between 20 and 40 scudi.